NINAnor/transformers_experiments/README.md

 ## Aim of this repository

-This repository is experimental and contain code and bits of information for understanding, building and running transformer networks, with a focus on acoustic data.
+This repository is to provide a detailed and simple explanation of the transformer architecture.
+The repository also contains experiments and bits of code for building and training transformer networks.

 ## Resources to understand transformers